All About CanSkate!

 At the North Bay Skating Club, we start all our sessions with a dynamic warm-up before breaking off into group lessons, then bring everyone together again for a group activity and a cool-down.

 How do I know my child is ready for CanSkate?
-(Should I register my child for PreSchool or CanSkate?)
+(Should I register my child for PreCanSkate or CanSkate?)

 We accept skaters as young as 4 years old.
-If your skater is comfortable being on the ice away from you for 50 minutes (in group lessons), then he/she is ready for CanSkate!
-If your skater requires more one-on-one attention, or would progress better with you on the ice with them, consider registering for our Pre-School session, where each skater brings an adult on the ice with them.
+If your skater is comfortable being on the ice away from you for 50 minutes (in group lessons), and can move independently, then he/she is ready for CanSkate!
+If your skater requires more one-on-one attention, and are under the age of 5, consider registering for our PreCanSkate session, which is tailored for our younger skaters.

 How do I know if my child is ready to move from CanSkate to Intro to StarSkate?
 (Should I register my child for CanSkate or Intro to StarSkate?